Treat Me: Composition

 The hook of "Treat Me" contains a sample from "Ms. New Booty", a 2005 song by Bubba Sparxxx and the Ying Yang Twins.
 The song was produced by Oak.
 Bailey wrote "Treat Me" while in the process of exiting a relationship.
 The song contains themes of pride and power.

+Critical reception

+In a review of Chlöe's debut album In Pieces, Pitchfork's Heven Haile wrote that "the forced strut of her delivery and unimaginative 'Ms. New Booty' sample made 'Treat Me' feel optimized for mainstream radio", characterizing the singer's solo material as "manufactured to the point of sterility."

 Music video

 The music video for "Treat Me", directed by Diana Kunst, begins with Bailey standing in the middle of the frame, wearing a leather suit as lights flash in the background.
 After this, the singer dances beside a leopard.
 The video is inspired by Grace Jones and Janet Jackson.
 William Ylvisaker and Lukas van der Fecht designed some of the outfits used in the clip.
 The video's production was handled by Christopher Lopez.
 The executive producers are Justin Benoliel, Amanda Leya Andrews, and Jill Kaplan.
 Creative direction is provided by Andrew Makadsi of Parkwood.